CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

 context.view_validation_result(checkpoint_result)
 ```

-[Great Expectations](https://github.com/great-expectations/great_expectations) provides data essence testing features through the use of declarative ["expectations"](https://greatexpectations.io/expectations/) about the data involved.
+[Great Expectations](https://github.com/great-expectations/great_expectations) provides data condtion contract verification features through the use of ["expectations"](https://greatexpectations.io/expectations/) about the data involved.
-Great Expectations expectations act as a way to define and validate the essence of the data.
+These expectations act as a standardized way to define and validate the condition of the data in the same way across different datasets or projects.
-See the above example for a quick reference of how these work.
+See the above example for a quick code reference of how these work.

 {% include figure.html image="images/text-vs-book.png" caption="How are a page with some text and a book different?"  %}